aiishaa/ITI-Graduation-project/README.md

 ## 6- Create another Jenkins pipeline job that run the Docker container on the requested environment from nexus on minikube.<br>
-- Created a secret object of docker-registry type to store the credentials needed for the container to authenticate with the docker hosted repo on nexus:
+- Created a secret object of docker-registry type to store the credentials needed for the container to authenticate with the docker hosted repo on nexus:<br>
 '''bash
   kubectl create secret docker-registry nexus-cred \
   --docker-server=<docker-repo:port> \